 - Hold Board of Directors meetings.
 After the initial meeting of the board which covers the appointing of the officers, adoption of the bylaws and more, the corporation must establish a schedule for regular meetings (even if it’s only once a year).
 Minutes must be recorded, approved and signed at each meeting.

-- Due diligence to shareholders.
+- Maintain due diligence with shareholders.
 If the corporation has shareholders, the corporation must record shareholders’ names, contact information and comply with all securities laws of the state.

 - Submit a Statement of Information report.
 If your state requires a Statement of Information, the initial report will simply have the names of managers, directors, and members of a company.
 Going forward, however, the report would require such information as accounting policies, financial statements, an overview of operations and any auditor reports.